API Reference

 }

 The backend verifies the token, stores the Telegram provider config, and enters linking mode.
+Telegram tool execution follows the normal approval policy unless explicitly overridden.

 POST /remotecontrol/providers/telegram/disable